Jan 12, 2026

 Career Path and Career Plans

 Kellogg wants evidence you've taken initiative to solve problems, pursued leadership opportunities, and advanced at a meaningful rate.
 Explain how your roles have prepared you for larger career goals and how a Kellogg MBA addresses specific gaps in your professional experience.
 Your goals must be realistic, well-thought-out, and clearly connected to the need for an MBA.
+When discussing career progression, emphasize moments when you elevated team performance or enabled others' success.

 Academic and Intellectual Capacity

 Test scores and GPA provide data points.
 The interview reveals whether you follow your passions and integrate learning into professional and personal life.
 Expect questions about what has driven major life decisions, another method of uncovering your intellectual curiosity and capacity.
+Show how your learning benefits the communities around you, not just your individual advancement.

 Communication and Interpersonal Skills

 This is where the fundamental "Would I want to work in a group with this person?" question gets answered.
 Kellogg's team-oriented atmosphere rewards people who excel in collaborative settings.
 Come prepared with stories about managing conflict in group situations and playing multiple roles in team settings as leader, collaborator, or mediator.
+These skills become crucial during the entire interview process and beyond.

 Extracurricular Involvement and Leadership